daarshik/Weather-app/README.md

 # Weather-app

 + Built with HTML CSS, JavaScript.
-+Used weather API to collect information
++ Used weather API to collect information
 + Async and await are used to fetch the weather API